Athens Greece Now Menu

 The Leadership of the Revolution in its aftermath

-After the Greek War of Independence (1821–1830) ended in victory against the Ottoman Empire, certain key figures played crucial roles in shaping the modern Greek nation.
-These leaders contributed to the political, military, and diplomatic efforts that laid the foundations of the new state.
-Here are some of the most prominent figures:
+After the Greek War of Independence (1821–1830) ended in victory against the Ottomans, certain key figures played crucial roles in shaping the modern Greek nation.
+These leaders contributed to the political, military, and diplomatic foundation of the new state.

 Ioannis Kapodistrias (1776–1831):